 Type of System

 The Social Media Mapper will be an N-tier application.
-Components of the system will include the user-side client, web server, application server and 3rd party REST services.
+Components of the system will include the user-side client, application server, 3rd party REST services and map visualization provider.
 These parts will be referred to loosely as the client component, server components, and the 3rd party services.

 Platform